saravanan2002m/Toggle-Dark-mode/README.md

 ## Usage

-You can open  index.HTML File in favourite browser to this web app
+You can open the  index.HTML File in favourite browser to view this web app